Yubico/webauthn-recovery-extension/README.md

 protections in WebAuthn.

-In this document we propose a key agreement scheme which allows a pair of authenticators to agree on an EC key pair in such a way the main authenticator can generate nondeterministic public keys, but only the backup authenticator can derive the corresponding private keys.
+In this document we propose a key agreement scheme which allows a pair of authenticators to agree on an EC key pair in such a way that the main authenticator can generate nondeterministic public keys, but only the backup authenticator can derive the corresponding private keys.
 We present the scheme in the context of a practical application as a WebAuthn extension for account recovery.
-This enables the use case of placing the backup authenticator in a bank vault, for example, while retaining WebAuthn's privacy protection of non-correlatable public keys.
+This enables the use case of storing the backup authenticator in a secure location, while maintaining WebAuthn's privacy protection of non-correlatable public keys.

 # The key agreement scheme